emmayisun/emmayisun.github.io/_posts/2023-12-19-barkin-yahoo.md

 Fed's Barkin: If inflation comes down nicely the Fed will respond
 <details>
   <summary>more headlines</summary>
-Fed's Barkin: I expect inflation to cool further
+Fed's Barkin: I expect inflation to cool further<br>
-Fed's Barkin: The retreat in inflation is remarkable
-Fed's Barkin: The economy is not as frothy as data had suggested
-Fed's Barkin: I am looking for consistency and breadth in inflation data
+Fed's Barkin: The retreat in inflation is remarkable<br> Fed's Barkin: The economy is not as frothy as data had suggested<br> Fed's Barkin: I am looking for consistency and breadth in inflation data<br>
-Fed's Barkin: Demand and inflation are normalizing
+Fed's Barkin: Demand and inflation are normalizing<br>
-Fed's Barkin: The Fed SEP are not guidance, just a forecast
+Fed's Barkin: The Fed SEP are not guidance, just a forecast<br>
-Fed's Barkin: I am looking for conviction that inflation is coming back to target
+Fed's Barkin: I am looking for conviction that inflation is coming back to target<br>
-Fed's Barkin: I see signs of weakening in some parts of consumer economy
+Fed's Barkin: I see signs of weakening in some parts of consumer economy<br>
 </details>

 #### Link